-Krispy Kreme on balanced practice
+Krispy Kreme on a Healthy, Balanced Practice

 Tuesday Quotes are short explorations of music, life, and the daily endeavor of practicing classical guitar.
 Find more here.
 Enjoy!